This thread was archived. Please ask a new question if you need help.

 What do you want to see on the new tab page?

 You can add/remove categories on the built-in new tab page using the settings on the Options page Home panel.
-See: Hide or display content in New Tab.
+See: Customize your New Tab page to hide or display content.

 If you don't want to use the built-in new tab page, you can use an add-on to substitute a different page.
 For example: https://addons.mozilla.org/firefox/addon/new-tab-override/